Content marketing is one of the best strategies for building a promoting a brand, but planning and strategizing is hard work.

 Have you ever wanted to achieve a goal, like losing ten pounds or hitting a certain sales figure, but found yourself consistently unable to meet it?
 Most of us have at some point, and it’s an unbelievably frustrating experience.
 In that moment of frustration, if someone offered you a simple solution to bypass your failures and finally achieve your dream, how excited would you be?
 This is the emotion you’re playing with here.
 The biggest obstacle in using this title effectively is finding a problem your target audience faces that’s significant and common enough that most of your readers have experienced it—then finding a one-size-fits-all solution.

 It might be a sense of morbid curiosity.
 It might be a comparative way to see how good you’re actually doing.
 It might be a way to learn by contrast.
 Whatever the case, we all seem to be borderline obsessed with reading about bad advice.
 Take it a step further to make it the “worst” advice, and you’ll capture a ton of attention in your field of expertise.
 As for the source of your inspiration, that’s up to you.
-This can be advice you’ve actually heard, or a mistake you’ve see made reduced to advice form.
+This can be advice you’ve actually heard, or a mistake you’ve seen made reduced to advice form.
 As long as it’s a bit nasty, you’ll be in business.

 Let’s not get too negative, though.
 For every person squirming to learn what the worst advice on a given topic is, there are just as many people who want to know the positive corollary.
 Tracking down the “best” advice on a subject is tough work, and most of the time, there’s no such thing as one bit that’s objectively “best.”
 However, you can back up your claims with evidence, or even an anecdote, to make your topic resonate with audiences.
 It’s also valuable to point out other pieces of good advice that didn’t make the cut as the “best” to show you did your homework.

 One of the most effective ways to secure visibility online is to stir up debate or disagreement.
 When people disagree with each other, they become more emotionally invested, more vocal, and the piece itself attracts more comments, shares, and reactions.
 All of these are good things, so how can you imply discussion and debate with just a title?
-This title fits the bill.
+This catchy title fits the bill.
 You’ll track down a number of experts, find their views on a given subject (hopefully disagreeing with each other), syndicate the article, and let the fun begin.
-Also note that the title isn’t sensationalized; it just presents the situation as it is.
+Also note that the blog titles isn’t sensationalized; it just presents the situation as it is.

 People increasingly rely on recommendations to make their decisions.
 They’ll even trust reviews from strangers rather than relying on their own devices because we’re social creatures who like to see human-backed evidence that a decision is correct, or at least worthwhile.
 If readers have any sliver of trust for your brand, they’ll see a title like this and will want to know more about what it is you’re recommending and why you’re recommending it.
 The only caveat here is that your blank space shouldn’t be overtly self-promotional; stick to things your target audience will find genuinely useful.